chandlerbing65nm/FakeImageDetection/README.md

 └── ...
 ```

-## &#9733; Pretrained Models
+## &#9733; Model Weights

-You can download the pretrained weights [here](https://drive.google.com/drive/folders/1ePTY4x2qvD7AVlNJXFLozFbUF6Y0_hET?usp=sharing).
+You can download the model weights [here](https://drive.google.com/drive/folders/1ePTY4x2qvD7AVlNJXFLozFbUF6Y0_hET?usp=sharing).
 Put the files under the repository and don't change the name or anything!

 File structure should strictly be like this:
 ```